 - Deduction of expenses incurred before commencement of business.

-The tax exemption for new start-up companies are indeed attractive with the first S$100,000 of chargeable income remaining tax-free for the first 3 years of assessment (“YA”).
+The tax exemption for new start-up companies are indeed attractive with 75% tax exemption on the first S$100,000 of chargeable income and 50% on the next S$100,000 of chargeable income for the first 3 years of assessment (“YA”).
 Of course, there are accompanying conditions such as tax residency and shareholding requirements.
 Companies should be aware of such requirements and make any necessary arrangements (e.g. hold board meetings in Singapore, having individual shareholders rather than a corporate shareholder, etc) to ensure that the conditions are met for the entire basis period in order to claim the tax exemption for new start-up companies.

-Besides, it is best to keep the company’s FYE within 365 days of the calendar date in order to enjoy the zero tax exemption for new start-up companies (full tax exemption on the first $100,000 of normal chargeable income [profits] for its first three consecutive YA; a further 50 percent exemption is given on the next $200,000 of the normal chargeable income — excluding Singapore franked dividends — for each of the first three consecutive YA’s).
+Besides, it is best to keep the company’s first FYE within 365 days of the calendar date in order to enjoy maximum coverage period of the tax exemption for new start-up companies.
 You can refer to Ongoing Compliance Requirement for the detail illustration.